KCbao/csconcepts/nginx.md

 ```
 it will connect to server run at port 8080 with endpoint `/guiserver`.
 If want to use nginx to proxy pass, use `const ws = new Websocket("ws://localhost:3001/guiserver")`, where react app docker container is running on port `3001:3000`, open port 3001.
 And inside `nginx.conf`, add proxy_set_header and proxy_http_version enable NGINX to properly handle WebSocket protocol. `proxy_http_version` must be 1.1, not 1.0.

+- To establish a Websocket connection (a.k.a Websocket handshake), this process starts with client sending a regular HTTP request to the server, with an "Upgrade header" included in this request to inform the server that the clients wish to establish a Websocket connection.
+In this way, Websockets allow both HTTP and Websocket protocols to be communicated over the same port, and the server can handle a standard HTTP request connection as well as an HTTP Upgrade request.

 ```
 map $http_upgrade $connection_upgrade{
     default upgrade;